FICO Credit Scores Requirements To Qualify For Mortgage Loans

-This BLOG On The Importance Of FICO Credit Scores In Mortgage Process Was UPDATED On July 29, 2017
+This BLOG On FICO Credit Scores Requirements To Qualify For Mortgage Loans Was UPDATED On June 12th, 2019

 What Are FICO Credit Scores Used For?

-- A good FICO credit scores is 720.
+- A good FICO credit score is 720

-- A FICO credit scores of 660 or lower signals that a person’s credit is poor and with that score, the person will have trouble in obtaining credit and if they do, they will most likely pay a high interest rate.
+- FICO credit scores of 660 or lower signals that a person’s credit is poor and with that score, the person will have trouble in obtaining credit and if they do, they will most likely pay a high interest rate

-- The lower your FICO credit scores, the higher credit risk you are.
+- The lower your FICO credit scores, the higher the credit risk you are

 Other Credit Models